|Date of Birth||1 September 1965, Sydney, New South Wales, Australia|

 He is an actor of huge range who is equally comfortable in film, television or stage productions.
 He not only carries with him huge personal charisma but is also not afraid to use it, which might account for his singular popularity across a wide range of audience demographics both in Australia and internationally.

-In 1993 he was invited to London and starred as Danny Zuko in the popular West End revival of the musical Grease alongside Deborah Gibson, a role he played to great acclaim .If this wasn't enough in 1995 Craig appeared in the popular British television series BUGS, as a free-lance agent and electronics expert, who along with his colleagues worked covertly to combat terrorist threats.
-Proving that his abilities extended beyond television series and stage productions he appeared in the major television movie Catherine The Great alongside Catherine Zeta-Jones, Jeanne Moreau and Omar Sharif.
+In 1993 he was invited to London and starred as Danny Zuko in the popular West End revival of the musical Grease alongside Deborah Gibson, a role he played to great acclaim.
+As if this weren't enough, in 1995 Craig appeared in the popular British television series BUGS as a free-lance agent and electronics expert who along with his colleagues worked covertly to combat terrorist threats.
+Proving that his abilities extended beyond television series and stage productions, he appeared in the major television movie Catherine The Great alongside Catherine Zeta-Jones, Jeanne Moreau and Omar Sharif.

-In 2005 he starred as Jeff Kennard in the successful Australian film Hating Alison Ashley, with fellow Neighbours star Delta Goodrem, and then returned to London to take over the role of Caracticus Potts in the London Palladium Production of Chitty Chitty Bang Bang, with Richard O'Brien as the Child Catcher, who had long been a fan of Craig's ever since Craig played Richards greatest creation, Fran 'N Furter In The Rocky Horror Show, in 2003.
+In 2005 he starred as Jeff Kennard in the successful Australian film Hating Alison Ashley with fellow Neighbours star Delta Goodrem and then returned to London to take over the role of Caractacus Potts in the London Palladium Production of Chitty Chitty Bang Bang, with Richard O'Brien as the Child Catcher, who had long been a fan of Craig's ever since Craig played Richard's greatest creation, Dr. Frank-N-Furter in The Rocky Horror Show in 2003.

-Craig continues to be popular and his star shows no sign of diminishing as is demonstrated by his appearance as Billy Flynn in Australia and Asia in Chicago as well as roles in the hit series City Homicide, The Cut, and the number one Australia TV series Packed To The Rafters.
-Combine this with his stand out performances in the feature films Savage Crossings and Amar A Moir and it becomes clear that Craig is not only here to stay but is rapidly becoming a force to be reckoned with in all aspects of his profession.
+Craig continues to be popular and his star shows no sign of diminishing, as is demonstrated by his appearance as Billy Flynn in Australia and Asia in Chicago as well as roles in the hit series City Homicide, The Cut, and the number one Australia TV series, Packed to the Rafters.
+Combine this with his standout performances in the feature films Savage Crossings and Amar a morir and it becomes clear that Craig not only is here to stay but is rapidly becoming a force to be reckoned with in all aspects of his profession.

-Craig is thrilled to be working back in Australia with the hit show Rescue Special Opps during 2010.
+Craig is thrilled to be working back in Australia with the hit show Rescue Special Ops during 2010.